jmilkiewicz/OverheadCourse/index.markdown

 We encourage you to seize this fantastic opportunity to bring Manu Soler's expertise to your club and offer your members an exceptional padel training experience.
 To discuss course options, pricing, and availability, please reach out to <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.

-Elevate the padel experience at your club with Manu Soler's expert coaching.
-Your members will appreciate the opportunity to improve their skills, connect with fellow players, and enjoy the thrill of this fast-paced sport to the fullest.

 ## Sample course plan for 8 participants
 All participants will be divided into groups of 4.